Oluwayhemisi/DjangoFixed/README.md

 $ python manage.py runserver

-$ Go to the /admin/ URL of your Django application, find the Room object you created, and click on the "Change" link   next to it.
-On the change page, click on the link or change icon for the House foreign key to see the message         "House with ID "@" doesn't exiat.
-Perharps it was deleted

 # Results

+$ Go to the /admin/ URL of your Django application, find the Room object you created
 ![PK!.png](https://github.com/Oluwayhemisi/DjangoFixed/blob/main/PK1.jpeg)

+$ Click on the "Change" link next to it
 ![PK2.png](https://github.com/Oluwayhemisi/DjangoFixed/blob/main/PK2.jpeg)

+$ On the change page, click on the link or change icon for the House foreign key to see the message "House with ID "@" doesn't exiat.
+Perharps it was deleted ?

 ![PK3.png](https://github.com/Oluwayhemisi/DjangoFixed/blob/main/PK3.jpeg)